 - An accurate, valid tracking rate of over 99%

 - An on-time shipment rate of over 99%

 While the first two points are generally within the seller’s control, it is perhaps this last point that becomes problematic for many LTL shippers.
-Because your goods are combined with those of others going to multiple different destinations, and because you don’t use your own fleet of delivery trucks, you typically have little control over your freight once it leaves your loading dock.
-The traditional hub-and-spoke model finds your shipment offloaded at multiple terminals, which can often result in delays if every other puzzle piece doesn’t fit perfectly as planned.
+Because LTL’s hub-and-spoke system moves your goods with other items that are going to different destinations and you don’t use your own fleet of trucks for delivery, you typically have little control over your freight once it leaves your loading dock.
+The complicated LTL system trans-loads your shipment at multiple terminals before delivery, providing all too many opportunities for something to go wrong.
+As a result, delays are common.

-Whether you’re shipping directly to your customer or to one of Walmart’s partner distribution centers, there are steps you can take to ensure you meet that on-time delivery metric every time.
+Whether you’re shipping directly to your customer or to one of Walmart’s partner distribution centers, there are steps you can take to ensure that you always meet on-time delivery standards.

 - Use the Walmart Seller Center to set up reasonable, accurate shipping windows that you’re confident you can meet every time.
-There are plenty of tiers to choose from, so choose wisely!
+There are plenty of tiers to choose from.
+Choose wisely!

-- Remember to always provide shipping confirmation and tracking info every time you receive an order.
-This helps ensure that you don’t get penalized for not providing this data before the expected shipping dates you set up for your orders.
+- Remember to provide shipping confirmation and tracking information every time you receive an order.
+That way, Walmart knows what to expect (and doesn’t penalize you) before the expected shipping dates.

 - Keep detailed and accurate records of every shipment.
-If you can verify to Walmart that circumstances beyond your control prevented an on-time shipment, Walmart will adjust your record so that it won’t count against you.
+If you can prove to Walmart that circumstances beyond your control prevented a shipment from arriving on time, Walmart will adjust your record so that the infraction doesn’t count against you.

-- Use a freight broker for both your customer and distribution center shipping that can ensure on-time delivery… like Flock Freight!
+- Use a freight broker like Flock Freight for both your customer and distribution center shipping to ensure on-time delivery.